 Trophy Club Drought Contingency and Emergency Water Management Plan

 The Trophy Club Municipal District Number 1 (TC MUD 1) buys water wholesale from the City of Fort Worth and resells the water to TC MUD 1 customers.
 TC MUD Number 1 has adopted a Water Conservation Plan and Drought Contingency and Emergency Water Management Plan for citizens of Trophy Club who reside outside of the Public Improvement District (PID).
+View the 2019 Water Quality Report here.
 This information can be found online.

 For residents who reside within the PID, the Town of Trophy Club Town Council adopted a similar Water Conservation Plan (PDF) and Drought Contingency and Emergency Water Management Plan (PDF) on April 22, 2014.

 The Town of Trophy Club and Trophy Club Municipal Utility District Number 1 (TC MUD 1) is implementing Stage 1 water restrictions effective April 22, 2014, due to low water supply levels.
 Below average precipitation and higher than normal temperatures since 2011 have resulted in a multi-year drought.
 Since officials expect to reach the 75% level of available water supply by early June, the City of Fort Worth, the TC MUD 1 water supplier, has initiated Stage 1 of the Drought Plan.

 The primary goal for Stage 1 restrictions is to significantly reduce outdoor watering, which can generally account for around 50% of the daily residential water used during the summer.
 In Trophy Club, the amount of water used by residents for outdoor irrigation during the summer has risen over the years and is closer to 70% of daily residential use.